Anshika-111/DiagAI/README.md

 # DiagnosticAI 🩺

-> AI-powered medical scribe and patient portal — built at HackUTD 2025 in 24 hours.
+> AI-powered medical scribe and patient portal — built at Axxess Hackathon 2026 in 24 hours.

 Doctors record consultations and get AI-generated clinical notes, ICD-10 codes, and medication suggestions instantly.
 Patients log in to a clean portal to view their visit summary, test results, and appointments — all in plain language.